 - the South Australian Government;

 - any person or organisation contracted to provide the service on behalf of the South Australian Government;

-- any person or organisation funded, wholly or in part, by the Commonwealth or South Australian Governments to provide the service; or
+- any person or organisation funded, wholly or in part, by the South Australian or Commonwealth Governments to provide the service;

 What does Gayle’s Law mean for service providers?